 While anterior tooth wear is marked there is relatively little wear on the molar teeth.
-Comparison with prehistoric Australian dentitions suggest that Jinniushan was a young adult, 16 to 20 years of age, but this would depend upon broadly similar rates of tooth wear.
+Comparison with prehistoric Australian dentitions suggest that Jinniushan was a young adult, 16 to 20 years of age, but this would depend upon broadly similar rates of tooth wear and the growth rate of this hominin.
 Lu's (1989) age estimate of around 20 years is probably closer than Wu's (1988) estimate of 30.
+Tooth wear on the maxillary third molars suggests that the mandibular third molars may have either not erupted into the occlusal plane, or have been congenitally absent.

 Access to Jinniushan